-2. The Climate Element Update.
-The first climate-related element, the "Energy and Climate Change Element" was adopted in 2013.
+- b.
+The 2022 General Plan Climate Element Update.
+The first climate-related element, the Energy and Climate Change element was adopted in 2013.
 It does not cover a specific time period or establish a frequency for being updated.
 The scientific and regulatory context is out of date and its policies are no longer suited to comply with current State climate goals.
-The updated Draft General Plan Climate Element will replace the existing 2013 Energy and Climate Change Element and will be updated on an "as-needed" basis as more supportive and aggressive State legislation emerges in the coming years.

-3. The 2022 Draft Community Climate Action Plan (CCAP).
+The updated 2022 Draft General Plan Climate Element will replace the existing 2013 Energy and Climate Change Element and will be updated on an "as-needed" basis as more supportive and aggressive State legislation emerges in the coming years. - c.
+The 2022 Draft Community Climate Action Plan (CCAP).
 The CCAP is a companion document to the Draft General Plan Climate Element.
-It is a standalone document that allows the County to keep pace with State law and policy and ensure GHG emission reduction targets are reached.
-It includes the following components required by California Environmental Quality Act (CEQA) Guidelines, Section 15183.5:

-a.
-Quantify greenhouse gas emissions, both existing and projected over a specified time period, resulting from activities within a defined geographic area;
+It is a stand-alone document that allows the County to keep pace with State law and policy and ensure GHG emission reduction targets are reached.
+It includes the following components required by California Environmental Quality Act (CEQA) Guidelines, Section 15183.5: - Quantify greenhouse gas emissions, both existing and projected over a specified time period, resulting from activities within a defined geographic area; - ii.
+Establish a level, based on substantial evidence, below which the contribution to greenhouse gas emissions from activities covered by the plan would not be cumulatively considerable; - iii.
+Identify and analyze the greenhouse gas emissions resulting from specific actions or categories of actions anticipated within the geographic area; - iv.
+Specify measures or a group of measures, including performance standards, that substantial evidence demonstrates, if implemented on a project-by-project basis, would collectively achieve the specified emissions level;